joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 ##### Job Status

-Job status is extremely simple and only returns a status code and the exit_code.
+Job status is extremely simple and only returns a status code and an optional exit_code.
 The status code is one of:

-- running: the job has not yet completed
+- running: the job has been started and has not yet completed
-- completed: the job completed successfully
+- stopping: the job has been signaled to stop, but hasn't yet completed
-- error: the job completed with a non-zero exit code
+- complete: the job completed successfully on its own
-- stopped: the job was manually stopped
+- stopped: the job was manually stopped, this takes precedence over complete

 ##### Job Output Storage